-Hearing Jobs in the above video talk about the importance of cellphones, PDAs and Macs — and their life-transforming capabilities, if one device could speak to the other — is a pretty neat summary of what Apple managed to do with the iPhone, iPad and Mac less than a decade later.
+At the time, hearing Jobs talk about the importance of cellphones, PDAs and Macs — and their life-transforming capabilities, if one device could speak to the other — is a pretty neat summary of what Apple managed to do with the iPhone, iPad and Mac less than a decade later.

-“You want to start looking at your phone as a peripheral to your Mac,” Jobs said at the time.
+“You want to start looking at your phone as a peripheral to your Mac,” Jobs said.

 Since iPhone sales far outnumber Mac sales today, Apple likely would not use those exact words now.
 Still, the impulse that these devices should talk to each other certainly seems right on the money.
 So does Jobs’ early dissatisfaction with tiny cellphone keyboards, expressed during his talk.